dipunm/secure-bitcoin-for-dummies/_btc-vault/1.deterministic-wallet/tailsos.md

 - One or more 6 sided dice
 - Scrap paper and pen

-The scrap paper will be used to store sensitive information as we set up our vault.
-Be sure to handle with care, and **do not use a digital device**.
-We will need to destroy the information leaving no trace once we are complete to properly secure our vault.

 ## Reference material

 TailsOS is an OpenSource OS that runs directly from a USB stick and tries to leave no traces of your activity when you shutdown.
 Each time you log into TailsOS will be like a fresh installation.